galaxyproject/training-material/topics/genome-annotation/tutorials/helixer/tutorial.md

 We can run [**Helixer**](https://github.com/weberlab-hhu/Helixer) to perfom the structural annotation of the genome.

 We need to input the genome sequence.
 We also specify the lineage.
 There are 4 differents lineages: invertebrate, vertebrate, land plant ans fungi.
-As an option, we can also enter the species name.
+As an option, we can also enter the specie name.

 Depending on the lineage selected, default values for certain parameters change.
 These parameters are:
+- --subsequence-length
+- --overlap-offset
--
+- --overlap-core-length

+If you have a lineage model in .h5 format and would like to use it for your annotation.
+You can import it and use the --model-filepath parameter instead of --lineage.

 > <hands-on-title></hands-on-title>
 >